zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 ## Automatic proxy settings {#automatic-proxy-settings}

+(this whole section is disabled since I don't need this for now, but kept here for reference)

 When I am in the office, I need to use a proxy to access the Internet.
 For macOS applications, the proxy is set automatically using a company-provided PAC file.
 For the environment variables `http_proxy` and `https_proxy`, commonly used by command-line programs, the [proxy](https://github.com/zzamboni/modules.elv/blob/master/proxy.org) module allows me to define a test which determines when the proxy should be used, so that the change is done automatically.
 We load this early on so that other modules which need to access the network get the correct settings already.